Colmar: Replicas of historical buildings in Malaysia

 Bukit Tinggi Resort Colmar Tropicale which is situated in Bentong district, State of Pahang, Malaysia is a resort-theme historical village inspires from the original Colmar commune in France.
 Colmar Tropicale located 60 km north-east of Kuala Lumpur.

 North of it, a rebuild of Château du Haut-Kœnigsbourg is in the Berjaya Hills, hosting an organic resort hotel.

 In popular culture

 Colmar's cityscape (and that of neighbouring Riquewihr) served as inspiration for the design of the Japanese animated film Howl's Moving Castle.
 Scenes in the anime Is the Order a Rabbit? are also based on this location.

+Colmar appears as a map in Day of Defeat: Source set in 1944.
+Germans and American soldiers try to blow up each other's objectives.